Fa-Moe/DGBD/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Discrete Generalized Beta Distributions (DGBDs) are an alternative to model Rank-Abundance Distributions in ecology.
-While power-law distributions offer  accuracy within an intermediate range, they fall short in capturing the logarithmic behavior at the distribution's tail ends.
-Despite potential modifications through additional parameters, DGBDs offer a superior fit for these tail regions.
+Discrete Generalized Beta Distributions (DGBDs) provide a robust alternative for modeling Rank-Abundance Distributions.
+Traditional power-law distributions often offer accuracy within an intermediate range but struggle to capture the logarithmic behavior at the distribution's tail ends.
+While additional parameters can sometimes enhance power-law models, DGBDs inherently offer a superior fit for these critical tail regions.

-Beyond their applicability to Rank-Abundance Distributions, DGBDs effectively model ordering distributions across various biological systems and disciplines.
-For further insights, refer to Martinez-Mekler et al. (2009) at <https://doi.org/10.1371/journal.pone.0004791>.
+Beyond their applicability to Rank-Abundance Distributions, DGBDs are effective in modeling ordering distributions across a wide array of biological systems and disciplines.
+This versatility makes them an invaluable tool for researchers in fields such as ecology, demography, bibliometrics, and more.
+For an in-depth exploration of DGBDs, please refer to Martínez-Mekler et al. (2009) at <https://doi.org/10.1371/journal.pone.0004791>.

 DGBDs are characterized by three parameters: 'A', 'a', and 'b'.
 This 'R' package facilitates fitting a DGBD to a given set of abundance data and reporting these parameters.
 It utilizes 'ggplot2' for visualizing the model.